qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   a preview of the data provided by the service.
   More settings are available when the layer has been loaded into the project.

+When a service is exposed as both a Map Service (raster) and a Feature Service (vector), the Browser displays only the Feature Service item to avoid duplication.
+The following additional options are available via the right-click context menu:

+* Right-clicking a **service node** (globe icon):

+  * :guilabel:`Add Raster with All MapServer Layers`: loads all layers from the Map Service combined as a single raster layer.

+* Right-clicking an **individual layer**:

+  * :guilabel:`Add Vector Layer (FeatureServer) to Project`: loads the layer as a vector layer via the Feature Service endpoint.
+  * :guilabel:`Add Raster Layer (MapServer) to Project`: loads the same layer as a raster via the Map Service endpoint.

 .. index:: 3D Tiles services
 .. _3d_tiles: